thirdweb-dev/ai/python/thirdweb-ai/README.md

 This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

+# Development and Testing

+### Setting up the development environment

 ```bash
 git clone https://github.com/thirdweb-dev/ai.git
 cd ad/python/thirdweb-ai